TRUSTED PPP LOAN AND BANK FRAUD ATTORNEYS

 If you received a PPP loan and made mistakes in the application process that you fear might subject you to prosecution, please speak to our bank lawyers.
-Federal cases often begin with a substantial investigation, and you may or may not be aware that you are being investigated.
+Federal cases often begin with a substantial investigation, and you may or may not know you are being investigated.

-Above all, you must have a lawyer by your side when undergoing an investigation, and it is never a good idea to speak to investigators without adequate legal representation.
+Above all, you must have a business lawyer by your side when undergoing an investigation, and it is never a good idea to speak to investigators without adequate legal representation.
 Even if they inform you that you are not the target of the investigation, you most likely are, and you will want to protect your rights from the beginning.

 Federal fraud is a serious allegation, and you need the best possible defense strategy to stand a chance against the prosecutors.
 Contact the award-winning criminal defense lawyers in Atlanta at Conoscienti & Ledbetter today to get started.